Have you ever considered branching out your business into other states? If so, you are considering a “foreign” business entity registration.

 When you register your business in Virginia, you are responsible for reporting to multiple Virginia entities.

-First, you apply to register your business with the Commission.
+First, you must apply to register your business with the SCC.
 Then, you file that registration with the Office of the Clerk.

 Once your foreign entity is accepted, you are required to register your business with the Virginia Department of Taxation.